isimona/ECommerceApp/README.md

 6. To run the container run the command : docker run -p<portForTheAppToRunOn>:<exposedPortInDockerfile> -d <nameOfTheImage>
 7. To see if everything went well and see active containers run: docker ps

+LITTLE UPDATE: I found what was wrong with deleting the cart item.
+I put the wrong entity relationship between Item and CartItem entities.
+I don't know why, but I put One-To-One instead of One-To-Many, when I noticed and changed that and also added necessary changes in my service methods, everything worked just fine.